codelibs/fess-docs/en/13.16/admin/webconfig-guide.rst

 Interval time
 :::::::::::::

-Interval time to crawl urls for each thread.
+Interval time to crawl URLs for each thread.

 Boost
 :::::